aaronottinger/aaronottinger.github.io/multimodalcomp.md

 Program Outcomes for DICE (from the program outcomes)

+I. EXPLAIN KEY CONCEPTS IN COMPUTING: This outcome focuses your ability to explain key concepts in computing, media production, and internet-enabled communication.

+    Throughout the course we will encounter familiar and new terms with respect to digital culture and multimodal composition.
+Part of succeeding in a professional domain is knowing the vocabulary and how to employ it, so it is essential that students learn terms and rehearse their usage.

 II.
 EVALUATE RESEARCH SOURCES & DIGITAL TOOLS: This outcome focuses on your ability to evaluate the relative strengths and weaknesses of research sources, digital tools, interfaces, and technologies.

+    Evaluate different theories of mutlimodal composition
+    Evaluate a variety of tools for multimodal composition

 III.
 ANALYZE TECHNOLOGY USING INTERDISCIPLINARY THEORIES & METHODS: This outcome focuses on your ability to analyze new and emerging media using interdisciplinary theories and methods.

+    Use rhetorical analysis to assess how multimodal compositions exclude specific audiences and help to create new publics

 V. DESIGN MULTIMODAL PROJECTS: This outcome focuses on your ability to design socially responsible multimodal projects using digital rhetoric and audience engagement strategies.

+    Research and plan multimodal compositions using Cornell notes, sticky note summaries, image sketches, storyboarding, and other organizational strategies
+    Craft effective "narratives" using rhetorical strategies and appropriate mixes of media Produce photographs with an awareness of composition and design conventions Create a well-crafted 5-shot video sequence with live or added audio Demonstrate proficiency with user-centered design principles through both flow charts of user interaction and navigation and in the final product
+    Demonstrate familiarity with site prototyping and social media planning

 VI.
 REFLECTION: This outcome focuses on your ability to reflect upon your own work, roles, values, and identities related to digital culture and engagement with social justice issues.

+    Reflect on how multimodal compositions function rhetorically and how they determine publics.
+    Reflect on how multimodal composition will be applicable and effective in personal and professional settings outside the classroom.

 ## Communication